Homebirth Midwifery

 Prenatal Care

-I start working with families as soon as they find out they are pregnant —sometimes before if we are doing fertility support.
+I start working with families as soon as they find out they are pregnant —sometimes before if we are doing fertility support with me.
 We do between 6 and 14 prenatal appointments, depending on when we start care and how much support a particular family needs.
 As pregnancy progresses, appointments become more frequent.

 Typically, prenatal appointments are: